Lok Kawi Wildlife Park

 City Mosque in Likas Bay

-After an animal show with parrots, monkeys and snakes, we drove back to Kota Kinabalu on our scooters.
-We looked at the City Mosque in Likas Bay.
-This is said to be one of the most beautiful in Malaysia and bears similarities to the Nabawi Mosque in Medina.
+After an animal show with parrots, monkeys and snakes, we travelled back to Kota Kinabalu on our scooters.
+We took a look at the City Mosque in Likas Bay.
+It is said to be one of the most beautiful in Malaysia and is similar to the Nabawi Mosque in Medina.

 City Mosque in Likas Bay